OpenAI Leader Kicks Off Orientation at Scaler School of Technology for Class of 2025 - www.lokmattimes.com

 OpenAI Leader Kicks Off Orientation at Scaler School of Technology for Class of 2025

-Bengaluru (Karnataka) [India], August 14: The Scaler School of Technology (SST) held its formal Orientation Day Ceremony on August ...
+PNN Bengaluru (Karnataka) [India], August 14: The Scaler School of Technology (SST) held its formal Orientation Day Ceremony on ...

 Bengaluru (Karnataka) [India], August 14: The Scaler School of Technology (SST) held its formal Orientation Day Ceremony on August 4, 2025, at its Macro Campus in Electronic City, Bengaluru, and officially opened the undergraduate Cohort of 2025-2029.
 The institute's 2025 admission cycle has witnessed a 240% surge in applications in the last two years.
 This year, more than 600 students were welcomed on campus from a pool of around 20,000 aspirants who took the National Scaler Entrance Test (NSET).
 This orientation marked a key milestone in SST's rise to one of India's leading institutions for tech education in India.